Discover Your Library: High Springs Branch

 Martha Roberts

-In 1985, the taxpayers of Alachua County approved a separate taxing-authority and the Alachua County Library District came into existence.
-Two years later, in 1987, the City of High Springs donated the library building to the Alachua County Library District and the High Springs Branch was enlarged from 3,000 to 5,000 square feet in 1990.
+In 1985, the taxpayers of Alachua County approved a separate taxing authority and the Alachua County Library District came into existence.
+Two years later, in 1987, the City of High Springs donated the library building to the Alachua County Library District.
+The High Springs Branch was enlarged from 3,000 to 5,000 square feet in 1990.
 In accordance with the Americans with Disabilities Act, the building was remodeled in 1995 to make it more easily accessible for everyone.
-To honor Martha Roberts, Martha’s Garden was installed in 2009 with a bridge over the retention pond leading to a parking area.
-Outdoor library programs, including live music and Scout ceremonies took place in Martha’s Garden.
-On September 24, 2016, Library Director Shaney T. Livingston hosted a ribbon-cutting ceremony to celebrate the 3,000 square feet High Springs Branch expansion and renovation.
+On September 24, 2016, Library Director Shaney T. Livingston hosted a ribbon-cutting ceremony to celebrate a 3,000 square feet High Springs Branch expansion and renovation.
 The ceremony included special presentations by the Friends of the Library and the Alachua County Library District Foundation.

 Image